airblade/voom/README.md

 Run `voom` without arguments to install and uninstall plugins as necessary to match your manifest.

-To update your (GitHub-hosted) plugins:
+To update your online plugins:

 ```sh
 $ voom update